I was trying to set up a Golang server with a MongoDB database

 |

-Note that only the name mongodb
+Note that only the name mongodb will work on Openshift.
+None of localhost, mongo, or

 Since containers are wrapped inside pods in Openshift/Kubernetes, communications between containers/pods are through services.
 Therefore, it makes sense to use service name for DNS server instead of localhost/container/image name.